Venkat96r/SE_LAB_PROJECT/README.md

 ## Test Case Explanation:
-The Pytest suite performs 15 atomic tests across two main API endpoints (/extract and /verify) to ensure the reliability and functional completeness of the OCR pipeline, particularly in handling multilingual and poor-quality inputs.
+The Pytest suite performs 15 tests across two main API endpoints (/extract and /verify) to ensure the reliability and functional completeness of the OCR pipeline, particularly in handling multilingual and poor-quality inputs.

 ### Extraction Test Cases (/extract Endpoint)
-These 7 tests validate the core OCR engine and intelligent mapping against a 60% similarity threshold.
+These 7 tests validate the core OCR engine and intelligent mapping.

 **1. Extraction - Chinese (Traditional) - Module Test:**
 Tests the ChineseExtractionModule by extracting Name, Age, Gender, DOB, Address, and Country from a document written in Traditional Chinese (1.png).
 This verifies the model's performance on complex international character sets.